composer/xdebug-handler/README.md

     protected function requiresRestart($isLoaded)
     {
         if (Command::isHelp()) {
-            # No need to disable xdebug for this
+            # No need to disable Xdebug for this
             return false;
         }